What is cost basis and what are tax lots?

 The cost basis regulations divide debt instruments into two categories, generally based on the complexity of the tax rules applicable to different types of bonds and debt instruments, for cost basis reporting purposes: “less complex” bonds and “more complex” bonds.
 “Less complex” bonds are generally debt instruments with a fixed yield and maturity.
 These regulations do not affect which investments FINRA or other regulators may deem to be a complex security or product.

-Most option closing transactions have cost basis and holding period reported to you and the IRS on Form 1099-B. Option premium will be reported as an adjustment to basis or gross proceeds, depending on the option (put or call) and the taxpayer’s position in the option (writer or holder).
+Most option closing transactions have cost basis and holding period reported to you and the IRS on Form 1099-B. Option premium will be reported as an adjustment to basis or gross proceeds, depending on the option (put or call) and the taxpayer’s position in the option (writer/short or holder/long).

-The tables below provide details about the less complex debt instruments and options that are covered beginning in 2014.
+The tables below provide details about the less complex debt instruments and options that are covered beginning with purchases in 2014.

 |Bond with a single fixed payment schedule for which a yield and maturity can be determined||